 Before you leave home

-See our pre-departure section to find out what you need to do before you leave.
+See our Moving to Australia section to find out what you need to do before you leave.

 For more information about student exchange at Curtin, contact the Student Exchange Office.